mattlean/lean-js-app-starter/docs/configuration/vscode.md

-# Visual Studio Code
+# Visual Studio Code Configuration

-You can find all the existing configurations for [Visual Studio Code (VS Code)](https://code.visualstudio.com) in the `.vscode` directory:
+You can find all the existing configurations for Visual Studio Code in the `.vscode/` directory:

 -   `settings.json`: Persisted and shareable editor settings
+    -   `editor.formatOnSave` set to `true` by default so [Prettier](https://prettier.io) can format code every time you save.
+If you want to disable this functionality, set this option to `false`.
 -   `launch.json`: Run and debug settings
 -   `extensions.json`: Determines which extensions show up as recommended in the extensions view

-_`settings.json` will have `editor.formatOnSave` set to `true` by default so Prettier can format code every time you save.
-If you want to disable this functionality, set this option to `false`._